tnebes/invoice-generator/invoiceGenerator/notes.md

 # Todo list #

-* Add visibility of address to the customer panel
+* Shipping address can be assigned to billing address and vice versa.
+Fixme.
 * Add ability to edit the address from the customer panel

 # Know bugs #